-The power generation capacity (commissioned new capacity minus decommissioned capacity) has remained the same in 2008 compared to 2007 despite the fact that some new generation capacity was commissioned.
+The power generation capacity (commissioned new capacity minus decommissioned capacity) has declined some 200 MW in 2009 compared to 2008 despite the fact that some new generation capacity was commissioned.
 This was due to the fact that at the same time some old generation capacity was decommissioned.

 Electricity production capacities under planning or construction at the moment are presented in Table 13.
 Construction project for the fifth nuclear power plant unit (Olkiluoto 3) is going ahead.
-The new plant is planned to be in production in summer 2012 with total electricity generation capacity (about 1,600 MW).
+The new plant is planned to be in production in 2013 with total electricity generation capacity (about 1,600 MW).